Green Line E branch: Later changes

 The Union Square Branch opened as part of the E branch on March 21, 2022.
 From August 6–20, 2022, the E branch was closed between Heath Street and Copley for track replacement and installation of a train protection system; Union Square was served by C and D branch trains.
 The section between Union Square and Government Center was closed from August 22 to September 18, 2022, to allow for final integration of the Medford Branch, elimination of a speed restriction on the Lechmere Viaduct, and other work.
 After the closure, both D and E trains served Union Square.
 On November 1, 2022, Lechmere became the terminal for E branch service, with trains continuing out-of-service to Medford/Tufts as test trains.
 Medford Branch revenue service began on December 12, 2022.

 In 2021, the MBTA indicated plans to modify the Heath Street–Brigham Circle section of the E branch with accessible platforms to replace the existing non-accessible stopping locations.
 The new platforms are planned to be long enough to accommodate two 110 ft Type 10 vehicles.
 Design work began in July 2023.
 Platforms will be built at Riverway and Mission Park; Fenwood Road and Back of the Hill will be closed.
-As of December 2024, design work is expected to be completed in late 2026, with construction taking place in 2027–2029.
-The full project is expected to cost $86 million.
+The Heath Street loop will be replaced with a new station that can accommodate a future extension to the south.
+As of December 2025, design work is expected to be completed in late 2026, with construction taking place in 2027–2029.
+The full project was expected to cost $86 million in 2022.
+In 2026, the MBTA estimated the project would cost $283 million.
+Symphony station closed effective May 30, 2026, for approximately three years for renovations including accessibility.